rshtishi/Recipe/README.md

 # Recipe

-*Recipe* is an mvc application that manages food recipes.
+*Recipe* is an MVC application that manages food recipes.

 ## Business Case

-Food Recipes are usually stored on notes and sometimes are lost and forgotten.
-A solution is needed for preserving this recipe for the future generation.
+Food recipes are usually stored on notes and sometimes are lost and forgotten.
+A solution is needed for preserving this recipe for future generations.
-We need an application that is going to provide everyone the posibility to add recipes.
+We need an application that is going to provide everyone the possibility to add recipes.

 ## Technology

-Recipe is using the following technologies:
+*Recipe* is using the following technologies:

 - Java [version: 8] (the language used to write the application)
 - Maven [version: 3.6] (the tool for managing dependencies and building the project)
 - Liquibase [version: 3.8.7] (for managing the database changes)
 - H2 Database [version: 1.4.200] (for providing a relational database)
-- Spring-Boot [version: 2.2.5.RELEASE] (the framework for creating spring application that just run)
+- Spring-Boot [version: 2.2.5.RELEASE] (the framework for creating spring application that just runs)
-- Spring-Boot-Data-JPA [version: 2.2.5.RELEASE] (the dependency for easier access and manipulation of relational database)
+- Spring-Boot-Data-JPA [version: 2.2.5.RELEASE] (the dependency for easier access and manipulation of a relational database)
 - Spring-Boot-Thymeleaf [version: 2.3.0 Release] (the Java template engine for both web and standalone environments)

 ## Implementation Details